ayerofieiev-tt/api-metrics-dashboard/README.md

    npm run deploy
    ```

+### Automatic Deployment

+This project has automatic deployment enabled:

+- Changes pushed to the main branch will automatically trigger a deployment to GitHub Pages
+- No manual deployment steps are required for updates to the main branch
+- The live dashboard is automatically updated with the latest changes

 ## Customizing Data

 The dashboard currently uses sample data embedded in the code.
 To use your own API metrics: